Anilchowdary69/Aws-Stock-Market-Pipeline/README.md

 Trend analysis requires historical data already stored in DynamoDB.
 Triggering from Kinesis would mean the trend Lambda runs before data is persisted.
 DynamoDB Streams guarantees the record exists in the table before trend analysis begins — eliminating a race condition.

 **Why Terraform over console?**
 Clicking through the AWS console is not repeatable or version controlled.
 Terraform means any engineer can clone this repo and redeploy the complete infrastructure from scratch with two commands.
-It also means changes are reviewed before deployment and rollbacks are possible.
+Changes are reviewed before deployment and rollbacks are possible.

 **Why ON_DEMAND Kinesis mode?**
 Eliminates the need to pre-provision shards and fits within AWS Free Tier.
 Auto-scales with throughput automatically.
 For a single stock at 30-second intervals this is significantly more cost-efficient than provisioned mode.